 Slightly larger to fit the other box, the back box serves as the main body.
 I designed a u-slot film compartment to load standard holders.
 This part of the design is a push-and-pull balance between leaving enough space and being tight enough to avoid light leaks.

 In this era of virtualization, hand-building to me felt like a grounding ritual.
 The tactile moments: physical touch, store runs, paint stains, the click of the shutter, and the smell of the fixer.
+The logic of the camera is simple, but the process, from design to completion, was big to me.
+Somehow, it encouraged me more than I expected.
 Unlocking and discovering the unknown is both scary and beautiful.
 Though the camera is already fully functional, I’m planning to add a handle for easier sliding and a base plate for tripod mounting, can’t wait to capture all the cool people and moments around :)

 Plywood was the day-one material choice.
 I’ve adored it in designing - its aesthetic and durability.
-Despite camera body cutting part being the most worrying, girl lucked out when the wood store was running a cut-to-size campaign at the time.
-And while waiting for a few jobs to be done, I started with the holders.
+Despite the camera body cutting part being the most worrying, girl lucked out when the wood store was running a cam-paign which allowed me to scale down larger pieces.
+While waiting for certain cuts, I started on the hold-ers.
 The matte board’s thickness was trickier than expected.
-As Dre L Hudson mentioned in her article, it’s indeed the most time-consuming part of the build.
-The ground glass holder turned out well, but I eventually substituted my film holder with Fidelity Deluxe ones founded on the marketplace.
-They hold two slides and are sturdier anyway.
+As Dre L Hudson mentioned in her article, it’s indeed the most time-con-suming part of the build.
+The ground glass holder turned out well, but I eventually substituted my film holder with Fidelity Deluxe ones found on the marketplace.
+They hold two slides and are stur-dier anyway.

-For smaller cuts and drilling, my partner stepped in to help with his full tool kit.
-Without him, this part would’ve been an endless restart.
-When sunny gaps appeared during the gloomy winter period in Mel-bourne, I spray-painted all the interiors in the parking lot.
+For the smaller cuts and drilling, my partner stepped in with his full Milwaukee tool kit.
+Without him, this stage would’ve been an endless restart.
+His advice on tools mattered.
+The precision went up and the cost went down.
+When sunny gaps appeared during the gloomy winter period in Melbourne, I spray-painted all the interiors in the parking lot.
 Paint, dry, repaint, wait, and with the glue, all the parts were assembled.
-Hands were sticky, and my heart was pumping.
+My hands were sticky, and my heart was pumping.
 Since we didn’t have clamps big enough, the wall and the stacks of books came in handy.
 I enjoyed this time of ticking off my tasks and seeing the build get into shape.
-And also grateful that the small miscalculation didn’t affect the result.
+And also grateful that the small miscalculation didn’t affect the outcome.
+Even so, I wasn’t convinced it would actually work, logic aside.

 (FRONT)